 The two levels of South Osborne’s Deseo Bistro are always adorned with the art of friends and employees.
-Currently, Danny Reed’s ink, pen and feather works whet appetites for playful plates like sweet and sour anise-laced chorizo and figs. 696 Osborne St, 204-452-2561.
+Artist’s work whet appetites for playful plates like sweet and sour anise-laced chorizo and figs.

 Cafe Carlo displays pieces by Winnipeg artists and has an intimate interest in creation, as Executive Chef Dave Hyde is a painter himself.
 Pan-fried pickerel is artfully enhanced by a brown butter vinaigrette with parsley and just a hint of garlic.